SarvarKh/ofn-wiki/Spree-2.0-upgrade.md

 The balance between aiming for a small upgrade and the need for a fix made us keep our fork of Spree.
 You can read more about it in https://github.com/openfoodfoundation/openfoodnetwork/issues/2236#issuecomment-384332024.

-So, we keep the upgrade as small as possible to Spree 2.0.4 (read below) but including a fix made in 2.0.8 without which the app does not boot.
-These patches will be carefully documented in our fork's README.
+So, we keep the upgrade as small as possible to Spree 2.0.4 (read the reason below) but including a fix made in 2.0.8 without which the app does not boot.
+These patches will be carefully documented in [our fork's README](https://github.com/coopdevs/spree/blob/2-0-4-stable/README.md).

 ## Getting to version 2.0.4 ⛰